 Identified barriers to positive lifestyle behaviour change include a lack of motivation, fears about cancer recurrence, physical factors such as common physical side effects of breast cancer treatment (fatigue, lymphoedema, weight gain), the ageing process and contextual/environmental factors such as employment and access to exercise facilities.

 In contrast, facilitators for positive lifestyle behaviour change include a desire to lose weight, access to supervised exercise and dietary education, feeling a sense of control, peer support and having an opportunity to regain a sense of normality.

 Despite these study findings, breast cancer patients consistently report a lack of accurate information and/or support from health professionals, including accurate lifestyle advice for people living with treatment-induced physical limitations.
 Offering a route to supported, personalised lifestyle behaviour change interventions could address an important unmet need for women and provide treating clinicians with well-defined advice and guidance at this opportune ‘teachable moment’.

 Through qualitative work, a team of researchers from Northumbria University have developed a lifestyle behaviour change intervention for overweight women following primary treatment of early stage breast cancer.

 The intervention will now be tested in a multi-centre, randomised controlled superiority trial.
-An internal pilot phase, for which the current funding period covers, will assess the feasibility and acceptability of the NEWDAY-ABC intervention and assess the recruitment and retention assumptions.
-Subject to further funding being secured, NEWDAY-ABC will continue on as a full trial testing the clinical benefits and cost-effectiveness of the intervention in bringing about positive behaviour change.
+An external pilot trial will assess the feasibility and acceptability of the NEWDAY-ABC intervention and assess the recruitment and retention assumptions.

 In collaboration with Northumbria University, Hull Health Trials Unit are responsible for trial management and data management systems for the NEWDAY-ABC study.